hexinatgithub/cs186-sp16/hw5/README.md

 We'll start with some toy data first before we return to the more complex campaign data.
 The toy data is just a collection of 2D points; you can play around with it to experiment.
+(This data is stored in the form of a (`Parquet`)[https://parquet.apache.org/] file for efficiency; you don't need to worry about the specifics of it except that they appear as directories in the file system and you can load them with `sql.read.parquet`.)

-Hint: NumPy will come in handy here for computing things like distances.
+Hint: NumPy will come in handy here for computing things like distances, or for generating pseudo-random numbers.

-**Implementation notes**:
- * Remember, we are using DataFrames to ensure that our algorithm scales with the size of data input.
+**Note: Remember, we are using DataFrames to ensure that our algorithm scales with the size of data input.
 Do not attempt to read large amounts of data into memory (e.g. into Python lists)!
-Failure to do so may cause your code to run _very_ slowly.
+Failure to do so may cause your code to run _very_ slowly, and you may lose points as a result.**

-**Failure to follow the instructions above may result in point loss.**

 ### 2a.
 K-means++ Initialization